Streetscape design guide and specification

 Streetscape design guide to aid architects, engineers, planners, developers and designers.

-The principles and requirements are founded upon providing safe and free flowing movement for all categories of road users.
+Our principles and requirements focus on ensuring safe and smooth movement for all types of road users.

-This Guide reflects the design philosophy of the ‘Manual for Streets’ 1 and 2 documents, recognising that streets have a wider role to play in creating a sense of place and community, as opposed to simply having a functional transport role.
+This guide follows the design ideas from the 'Manual for Streets' 1 and 2 documents, understanding that streets are important not only for transportation but also for creating a sense of place and community.

 • requirements and guidance on access, layout and connectivity